Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Students who are not Indiana residents usually have to pay substantially higher tuition to attend online Indiana colleges, but there are opportunities for reduced tuition.

-The Midwest Student Exchange Program is comprised of eight states including Indiana.
-Participating schools charge lower tuition rates, up to 150% of in-state tuition, for students from partner states.
+The Midwest Student Exchange Program is comprised of eight states, including Indiana.
+Participating schools charge lower tuition rates, up to 150% of in-state tuition, for qualifying students from partner states.

 How Long Does it Take to Get an Online Bachelors Degree in Indiana?